The Tien Group

 connectivity, and larger network sizes.

-development of valves that can actively pump fluids and the creation of large-scale
+including the development of valves that can actively pump fluids and the

 Engineering